Ibiza International Piano Competition: History

 Since 1987, the Ibiza International Piano Competition is one of the most prestigious European contests.
 The main goals are to discover new talented pianists and young pianists (without limitations of nationality or residence) and push their careers.
 There are two different categories: Young pianists (under 16 years old) and Pianists (under 30 years old).
 The competition takes place during a week with only one round.
 The awards are made public in a ceremony that includes a concert by the winners.
 The winners of each contest are invited to perform a concert in the next Festival and be members of the Jury in the following edition.
 The competition is sponsored by public entities and private donors.

 Jury

 Musicians from around the world are invited to be part of the Jury, according to their accomplishments in the field of music and practise music.
-Past jurors have included Julian von Károlyi (Hungary), George Hadjinikos (Grecee), Peter Donohoe (UK), Joaquín Soriano (Spain), Aquiles Delle Vigne (Belgium), Antonio Baciero (Spain), Ilan Rogoff (Israel), Perfecto García Chornet (Spain), Lukas David (Austria), Mary Wu (China), Erling Dahl (Norway), Tomislav Nedelkovic-Baynov (Bulgaria), Tatiana Franova (Slovaquia), Thomas Hecht (USA), Agustín González Acilu (Spain), María Ángeles Ferrer Forés (Spain), Maximino Zumalave (Spain), Sira Hernández (Spain), Suzanne Bradbury (USA)...
+Past jurors have included Julian von Károlyi (Hungary), George Hadjinikos (Greece), Peter Donohoe (UK), Joaquín Soriano (Spain), Aquiles Delle Vigne (Belgium), Antonio Baciero (Spain), Ilan Rogoff (Israel), Perfecto García Chornet (Spain), Lukas David (Austria), Mary Wu (China), Erling Dahl (Norway), Tomislav Nedelkovic-Baynov (Bulgaria), Tatiana Franova (Slovaquia), Thomas Hecht (USA), Agustín González Acilu (Spain), María Ángeles Ferrer Forés (Spain), Maximino Zumalave (Spain), Sira Hernández (Spain), Suzanne Bradbury (USA)...